GladysAssistant/v4-website/docs/integrations/netatmo.md

 After acceptance, you will be redirected back to your previous Gladys page, you should now be connected to the Netatmo API.

 ![Netatmo Integration - Setup - Connected](../../static/img/docs/en/configuration/netatmo/en-netatmo-integrations-setup-connected.jpg)

-(If an error occurs, please refer to the "Possible Errors Encountered" chapter - To be written)

 ### Step 2.1: Discovering Compatible Netatmo Devices